helloezmeral/HPE-GL20-gRPC/README.md

 # HPE-GL20-gRPC

-This repository shows how to deploy a gRPC service calling GPIO

-You can deploy it with docker compose.
+gRPC folder holds all the file required for you to write gRPC service starting from .proto file. docker folder holds files required for deploying service with docker.
+Also docker-compose file